 In addition to wooden dowels, there are aluminum-based products that can be affixed to the top or bottom rail that essentially do the same job as a rounded wooden dowel, but these tend to be much more expensive and a hassle to use.

-- NOT A PRESSURE-MOUNTED BAR: Pressure-mounted bars can shake loose and fall.
-The SK110 patio door security bar and saddle are screwed into the door frame and profile, providing reliable protection
+- Not a Pressure-Mounted Bar: The patio door security bar and saddle are screwed into the door frame and profile, providing reliable protection, unlike pressure-mounted bars that can shake loose and fall

 Finally, while most sliding glass doors today are made from double-paned, heard-to-break tempered glass, if you happen to live in an older house with a single-panel sliding glass door, we strongly recommend you opt for a shatter-proof door that thieves will find impossible to penetrate.